On the equivalence between static and dynamic optimal transport governed by linear control systems: Introduction

 These will then lead to an important `comparison result' for $c_{p}(x,y)$ (see Theorem \ref{thm:optimal_control_cost} above and Corollary \ref{cor:upper_and_lower_bounds_on_c_p}), namely that there exists $K_{1},K_{2}>0$ such that for all $x,y\in\R^{d}$ we have

-Relying on properties of the state transition map $\Phi$, this comparison further implies that $c_{p}^{1/p}$ is globally Lipschitz continuous, and so $(x,y)\mapsto c_{p}(x,y)$ is continuous on $\R^{d}\times\R^{d}.$ This is in particular an improvement of the corresponding results from \cite{EL24}, which showed that the cost function $(x,y)\mapsto c_{p}(x,y)$ is lower semi-continuous.
+Relying on properties of the state transition map $\Phi$, this comparison further implies that $c_{p}^{1/p}$ is globally Lipschitz continuous, and so $(x,y)\mapsto c_{p}(x,y)$ is continuous on $\R^{d}\times\R^{d}.$ This is an improvement on the corresponding results from \cite{EL24}, which showed that the cost function $(x,y)\mapsto c_{p}(x,y)$ is lower semi-continuous.